Miller's Crossing

-Miller's Crossing is a 1990 American neo-noir gangster film written, directed and produced by the Coen brothers and starring Gabriel Byrne, Marcia Gay Harden, John Turturro, Jon Polito, J. E. Freeman, and Albert Finney.
+Miller's Crossing is a 1990 American neo-noir gangster film written, directed and produced by Joel and Ethan Coen, and starring Gabriel Byrne, Marcia Gay Harden, John Turturro, Jon Polito, J. E. Freeman, and Albert Finney.
 The plot concerns a power struggle between two rival gangs and how the protagonist, Tom Reagan (Byrne), plays both sides against each other.

 In 2005, Time chose Miller's Crossing as one of the 100 greatest films made since the inception of the periodical.
 Time critic Richard Corliss called it a "noir with a touch so light, the film seems to float on the breeze like the frisbee of a fedora sailing through the forest".

 Plot

-Tom Reagan is the right-hand man for Irish mobster Leo O'Bannon, a political boss who runs an unnamed U.S. city during Prohibition.
-Leo sets off a mob war when he extends protection to his girlfriend's brother, a bookie named Bernie Bernbaum, who is skimming off of the match fixing scheme of Leo's rival, the Italian gangster Johnny Caspar.
-The situation is further complicated by the fact that behind his back, Leo’s girlfriend, Verna, is also sleeping with Tom.
+In 1929, Tom Reagan is the right-hand man for Irish mobster Leo O'Bannon, a political boss who runs an unnamed U.S. city during Prohibition.
+Leo sets off a mob war when he extends protection to his girlfriend Verna's brother, a bookie named Bernie Bernbaum, who is skimming off the match fixing scheme of Leo's rival, the Italian gangster Johnny Caspar.
+The situation is further complicated by the fact that behind Leo's back, Verna is also sleeping with Tom.

 Despite his own relationship with Verna, Tom presses Leo to give up her brother to Caspar.
 When the war heats up, with an assassination attempt on Leo, Tom tries to persuade Leo that he is foolish to protect Bernie on Verna's behalf, making the point by revealing his affair with her.
 Leo publicly beats Tom and cuts ties with both him and Verna.

 Cast out and needing work, Tom turns to Caspar.
-As a loyalty test, Caspar commands Tom to kill Bernie, an awkward request given Tom’s relationship with Bernie’s sister.
-With Caspar’s henchmen in tow, Tom leads Bernie to his execution in the woods at a spot called Miller’s Crossing.
-Bernie grovels for his life, pleading "Look in your heart".
+As a loyalty test, Caspar commands Tom to kill Bernie, an awkward request given Tom's relationship with Bernie's sister.
+With Caspar's henchmen in tow, Tom leads Bernie to his execution in the woods at a spot called Miller's Crossing.
+Bernie grovels for his life and desperately begs Tom not to kill him.
 Tom fakes the killing by firing his gun into the ground and orders Bernie to leave town.
-Caspar’s henchmen, who are within earshot but cannot see the two men, are fooled and neglect to check for the body before leaving with Tom.
+Caspar's henchmen, who are within earshot but cannot see the two men, are fooled and neglect to check for the body before leaving with Tom.

 With Leo weakened, Caspar takes his place as city boss, controlling the police and using them to destroy Leo's operations.